Discover Green Caviar

 This kind of seaweed can reach up to 5 meters in length but only the extremities including the so called “sea grapes” are consumed.

-In Okinawa, Japan here we harvest our sea grapes they have been enjoyed for eons.
+Here in Okinawa, Japan we harvest our sea grapes where they have been enjoyed for eons.
 Sea grapes are usually eaten raw with vinegar, as a snack or in a salad.
 You can enjoy them raw with soy sauce or rice vinegar mixed with mustard.

 In search of other secrets of nature, we have found in Japan: Green caviar!
 Sea water plants with the highest nutrient density from the genus of Caulerpa Lentillifera algae, a natural seaweed – alga, which is cultivated, cultivated and processed in Japan.

 Due to their exceptional surface, these aquatic plants can absorb valuable nutrients such as amino acids, mineral salts, trace elements, vitamins, polyphenols and flavonoids from the seawater and – in comparison to terrestrial plants – store up to 1000 times higher concentration.